rubisco-sfa/ILAMB/README.rst

 * `Paper <https://doi.org/10.1029/2018MS001354>`_ published in JAMES
   which details the design and methodology employed in the ILAMB package.
-If you find the package or the ouput helpful in your research or development efforts, we kindly ask you to cite this work.
+If you find the package or the output helpful in your research or development efforts, we kindly ask you to cite this work.